Malaysia: State power, bribery and internet pollution of journalism

 We will never know because the scandal was kept completely under wraps.
 Such blatant abuse of their editorship should have become a public scandal in Malaysia.
 It wasn’t.

 There wasn’t a squeak from Malaysia’s many watchdogs.
-There was no criminal investigation by the police and The Securities Commission, whose role is to examine cases of insider-trading and the manipulation of the stock market, did not bat an eyelid.
+There was no criminal investigation by the police and The Securities Commission, whose role is to examine cases of insider trading and the manipulation of the stock market, did not bat an eyelid.

 The National Union of Journalists, an organisation more concerned with bread-and-butter issues than press freedom, kept mum over the affair.

 Despite the clear evidence of wrongdoing, all the responsible bodies sat on their hands and remained silent.
 This could be because while The Star and The Sun are rivals, they share common political interests.
-The Star is owned by a political party which is part of a ruling coalition that has been in power for more than half a century and The Sun is owned by a tycoon who boasts of close ties with the government.
+The Star is owned by a political party that is part of a ruling coalition that has been in power for more than half a century and The Sun is owned by a tycoon who boasts of close ties with the government.

 Both editors got away with a slap on the wrist.
 Soon resigned a few months later and Chin was moved sideways in the editorial hierarchy and resigned quietly a year later.
 Insiders say they were nudged out by rivals who took the opportunity to squeeze them out.
 It was not because they had violated a cardinal rule of journalism.

 Back in the UK following the shares scandal, The Mirror barred its editors and financial journalists from owning shares, apart from shares of the group’s newspapers.
 The Press Complaints Commission also launched an investigation.
-Journalists, after all, are forbidden to make monetary gain from information they have received in advance of publication.
+Journalists, after all, are forbidden to make monetary gain from the information they have received in advance of publication.

 But no such measures arose in Malaysia.
 By keeping a tight lid over its own wrongdoing, the Malaysian media has left undisturbed the cosy relations between journalism and big business which remain to this day.